 28 June–1 July 2002

 We chose Cape Keraudren as our next stop rather than Eighty Mile Beach Caravan Park, because it seemed likely to be a more interesting camping proposition.
-Our guidebook had forewarned us that there was no wood to be had on the Cape, but fires were permitted, so after a few hours we stopped at a roadside rest area in the hope of collecting some wood.
+Our guidebook had forewarned us that there was no wood to be found on the Cape, but fires were permitted, so after a few hours we stopped at a roadside rest area in the hope of collecting some wood.
 I struck gold – a dead tree by the side of the highway.
 This was not the scrappy brush from the night before, but a beautiful, golden, close-grained timber that I chopped into transportable lengths.

 While we were pulled over, our neighbours from Tarangau Caravan Park, Maureen and Peter, spotted us, and pulled off the highway in their Nissan Patrol with the caravan in tow.
 They decided to accompany us to the Cape, so we set off with them to the next petrol stop, Sandfire Roadhouse.
 There we refuelled and picked up some supplies and drove on to Pardoo Roadhouse, where we did the same again, topping up our water tanks, as both fresh water and wood were unavailable on the Cape.
 We hit the road, and then the dirt.
 The turnoff to the Cape was only 100 m from the roadhouse.